afsalthaj/fp-generator/docs/datagen_why.md

 -------

 ## Problem 4 - Concurrency
 In problem 3, we generated account transactions of A and B that are dependent on each other.
-However, the entire point of giving dependency is that, at the same point in time (or almost), the account balance of B should be greater than that of A.
+However, the entire point of giving dependency is that, B and A should be able to do transactions simultaneously (they needn't wait for each other).

 ---------